Last Updated on

 Failure to enroll in Medicare during your seven-month Initial Enrollment Period may result in a late-enrollment penalty, which translates into higher premiums.
 You may enroll in Medicare during the annual General Enrollment Period, which runs from January 1 to March 31, but you could still be liable for the late-enrollment penalty.

-If you want to switch from Medicare Advantage back to Original Medicare, Part A and Part B, you may do so during the annual Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 in New Mexico and the rest of the United States.
+If you want to switch from a Medicare Advantage plan back to Original Medicare, Part A and Part B, you may do so during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 in New Mexico and the rest of the United States.
+If you do this, you can also join a stand-alone prescription drug plan to go alongside your Original Medicare.
+You can also change from one Medicare Advantage plan to another during this period.

 Before you choose a Medicare Advantage plan, it may be a good idea to familiarize yourself with the main types of Medicare Advantage plans available.
 Here’s a quick rundown of Medicare Advantage plans in New Mexico: